Analytics

 2. Predictive Analytics - "What is likely to happen?"

-- Primary Methods: Regression, classification, time series analysis
+- Primary Methods: Regression analysis, classification models, time series forecasting, machine learning

 - Complexity Level: Medium to High